 Parish councils are the first (or lowest!) tier of local government.
 They exist to deal with parish issues which are probably too minor and too numerous to be dealt with by county councils.
 The parish council provides a local view to Wiltshire on all planning applications which are submitted to the local council.
 They also concern themselves over issues relating to traffic, pedestrians, footpaths, the Og, flooding, maintenance, structures (eg the church, war memorials bus shelters etc), access, rights of way, notice boards, signposts, nuisance (mud, litter, dog mess etc) and a host of other things which, at might seem trivial but nonetheless can be of vital importance to maintaining a pleasant and happy environment in which to live.

-The parish council raises money from a small precept (currently £20 per household per annum – or 40 pence per week).
-There are some 190 households in the parish, yielding £3800 per annum.
+The parish council raises money from a small precept (currently £20.94 per household per annum – or 94 pence per week).
+There are some 190 households in the parish, yielding £4149.68 per annum.
 It is the responsibility of the council to spend this money responsibly.
-Recently it has been spent on such things as renovating the war memorial, contributing to the cost of the new white gates at the entrances to the village, speed restriction signs and speed indicator signs, church maintenance and, of course, paying the clerk’s stipend.
+Recently it has been spent on such things as renovating the war memorial, contributing to the cost of the new white gates at the entrances to the village, speed restriction signs and repairing the bus stops, village maintenance and, of course, paying the clerk’s stipend.

 The War Memorial